chrplr/programming-psychology-experiments/docs/jspsych-basics-the-timeline.md

 ### Stroop task: defining HTML color

 Your assignement for next week will be to code a small stroop task.
+You have to add a fixation cross before each trial, and (very short) blank after each.
 To change the color of a paragraph in HTML, you just have to specify it within the `<p>` paragraph tag:

 ```html
 <p style='color: red'>This text is colored in red.</p>